 - Gain clarification or advice regarding a patient’s test results

-- Identify the most clinically appropriate service into which to refer a patient
+- Identify the most clinically appropriate service to which to refer a patient

 - A referrer can send advice requests and attach documents such as diagnostic results, clinical photos, scanned images or previous correspondence relating to the patient